 The pay tables are linked at the bottom of this paragraph.
 The first one shows the GL pay grades to which you will most likely be assigned.
 (GL-5 or GL-7).
 You will non-competitively promote to the next higher odd-numbered pay grade (Example: GL-7 promotes to GL-9, GL-5 promotes to GL-7).

 The table below the GL schedule is known as the RUS (Rest of the United States) scale.
 This is the LOWEST POSSIBLE pay you can earn as a federal law enforcement officer with no Cost of Living adjustments for locality.
 Any other area that has a locality pay will be higher than this.
 See the official OPM pay tables for that information.
-And when you see a figure in the pay table you are going to do WHAT?
-That's correct.
-You are going to multiply the amount by .25 and add the result to the amount to determine your MINIMUM PAY POSSIBLE.
-The will be deductions such as income tax (fed and state), Social Security, health insurance premiums, union dues and all that fun stuff.
-However, there will be plenty of additions to offset those deductions, such as FLSA, AUO, holiday pay, Sunday pay, night differential, etc. We'll have to wait and see what happens with AUO and FLSA (which will more than likely disappear at the same time AUO does).
+There will be deductions such as income tax (fed and state), Social Security, health insurance premiums, union dues and all that fun stuff.
+However, there will be plenty of additions to offset those deductions, such as holiday pay, Sunday pay, night differential, etc. We'll have to wait and see what happens with AUO and FLSA (which will more than likely disappear at the same time AUO does).

 The GL Schedule: